-It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the winter.
-And warmer air can result in drier air that can impact our overall health.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
+And warmer air can result in drier air that can affect our overall health.
 You may have never contemplated monitoring humidity levels inside, or maybe you’re attempting to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
-But how do you know which system is the best for your house?
+But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
-There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.

 There are a couple things you’ll need to consider when purchasing a whole-home humidifier.